anchorblock/object_detection/README.md

 <br>

-### 🚀 Training Backbones with ImageNet-1k and Config Files
+### 🚀 Training and Finetuning Backbones with ImageNet-1k and Config Files

 The default hyperparameters for training, as specified in the [FocalNet paper](https://arxiv.org/abs/2203.11926), are as follows: